Skip to content

 Find the full printable recipe with specific measurements below.

-• Cream cheese: This gets combined with the cookies to create a creamy and rich mixture.
-Make sure to use softened cream cheese so that it’s easier to mix together.
+• Cream cheese: Softened cream cheese is combined with the cookies to create a creamy and rich mixture.

 • Chocolate melting wafers: I used a package of dark chocolate melting wafers to coat the Oreo balls/make the base of the turkey, but you can use semi-sweet.
-I love buying these Ghirardelli melting wafers from Amazon.
-The quality is great and they give a super smooth finish.

 • Candy corn: These are used to make the tail feathers.
+You can use M&M candies if preferred.

 • Red decorator icing: Use red decorating icing to make the turkey’s wattle.
 You could always omit this step, but I think it makes them look extra cute and realistic.